solana-developers/solana-cookbook/docs/integrations/mango.md

 </SolanaCodeGroup>

 ## How to place a spot order
-Mango uses Serum DEX for spot markets.
+Mango interacts with Serum Protocol to place spot orders on markets.
 You can place a spot order by doing this.
+You can find the reference for the placeSpotOrder function [here](https://blockworks-foundation.github.io/mango-client-v3/classes/MangoClient.html#placeSpotOrder).
-You can find the reference for the placeSpotOrder function [here](https://blockworks-foundation.github.io/mango-client-v3/classes/MangoClient.html#placeSpotOrder)
+Mango has a config file that contains information on groups, markets, tokens and oracles, you can find it [here](https://github.com/blockworks-foundation/mango-client-v3/blob/main/src/ids.json).
+We use information from that file to find the right group and market.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>